sebastian-mora/ruse_website/blogs/a-quick-look-at-pritunl-vpn/index.md

 - @app.app.route('/sso/yubico', methods=['POST'])
 - @app.app.route('/key/sync/<org_id>/<user_id>/<server_id>/<key_hash>',

 The first thing that jumps out at me is the URLs in /key, /k, /ku that allow the retrieval of VPN profiles.
-To find how these are used I created a new user and click get download links.
+To find how these are used I created a new user and clicked get download links.
 In this area, it will show you all the routes above and the associated keys

 ![alt text](https://cdn.ruse.tech/imgs/a-quick-look-at-pritunl-vpn/keys-redacted.png)

 In the image above the two top links show the keyid and the bottom two show the short_key_id.
 The link is only good for 24 hrs from creation so good luck brute-forcing them.

 So maybe if I can't brute-force them they are not being generated correctly.
 I also found that in some of these methods that interface with the API random sleep times are inserted to prevent timing attacks.
-Not really how sure how effective some of these are but, it at least shows the devs were writing these functions with security in mind.
+Not sure how effective some of these are but, it at least shows the devs were writing these functions with security in mind.

 The method for key id generation can be found in `./utils/misc.py`